awsdocs/amazon-redshift-management-guide/doc_source/serverless-console.md

 + **Recovery points** – Displays the recovery points that are automatically created so you can recover from an accidental write or delete within the last 24 hours\.
 To recover data, you can restore a recovery point to any available namespace\.
 You can create a snapshot from a recovery point if you want to keep a point of recovery for a longer time period\.
 The default retention period is `indefinitely`, but you can configure the retention period to be any value between 1 and 3653 days\.

 On the **Data access** tab you can work with the following:
 + **Network and security** settings – You can view VPC\-related values, AWS KMS encryption values, and audit logging values\.
 You can update only audit logging\.
-For more information on setting network and security settings using the console, see [Configuring Amazon Redshift Serverless](serverless-console-configuration.md)\.
+For more information on setting network and security settings using the console, see [Managing usage limits, query limits, and other administrative tasks](serverless-console-configuration.md)\.
 + **AWS KMS key** – The AWS KMS key used to encrypt resources in Amazon Redshift Serverless\.
 + **Permissions** – You can manage the IAM roles that Amazon Redshift Serverless can assume to use resources on your behalf\.
 For more information, see [Identity and access management in Amazon Redshift Serverless](serverless-security.md#serverless-iam)\.
 + **Redshift\-managed VPC endpoints** – You can access your Amazon Redshift Serverless instance from another VPC or subnet\.
 For more information, see [Connecting to Amazon Redshift Serverless from a Redshift managed VPC endpoint](serverless-connecting.md#database-connect-from-managed-vpc-endpoint)\.